vxmm/circulion-code-deployment/README.md

 # About
 This is the code repository for the main assignment infrastructure components and is intended to serve as a future repository for the CI/CD pipeline for the project.

-The full prototype is explained and demonstrated in the .ppt presentation attached to my e-mail.
+The prototype demo and documentation in the .ppt presentation attached to my e-mail.

 For details on the infrastructure deployment project, see my [other repository](https://github.com/vxmm/circulion-infra-deployment).

 ## Overview of the entire infrastructure